Stanback/alpine-strongswan-vpn/README.md

 This configuration attemps to balance higher grade ciphers with performance and compatibility with the lastest versions of OSX, Windows, Linux, and mobile devices.
-The list of cipher is intentionally kept short, uses can always modify the list if they desire higher grade encryption.
+The list of ciphers is intentionally kept short, users can always modify the list if higher grade encryption is desired.

 This build uses OpenSSL rather than LibreSSL in order to support the NIST Elliptic Curves (ecp256, etc).
 In addition, OpenSSL provides